elmsln/online-university/README.md

 # Installation
-Copy and paste this / deploy it on a new server (CentOS 6.5 install) `yes | yum -y install git && git clone https://github.com/elmsln/online-university.git online-university && bash online-university/install-online-university.sh elmsln ln elmsln.dev http admin@elmsln.dev yes`
+Copy and paste this / deploy it on a new server (CentOS 6.5 install) `yes | yum -y install git wget && git clone https://github.com/elmsln/online-university.git online-university && bash online-university/install-online-university.sh elmsln ln elmsln.dev http admin@elmsln.dev yes`

 ## Assumptions (currently)
 Select the cloud provider of your choosing and deploy.
 This currently works against Digital Ocean / CentOS 6.5 blank servers.
 Do not run this against anything else.